JulieBaret/kitty-mood/README.md

 # Welcome to Kitty-Mood 👋
 ![Version](https://img.shields.io/badge/version-1.0.0-blue.svg?cacheSeconds=2592000)

-> This singlepage website displays random cat pictures as you refresh the page thanks to an API called thecatapi.
+> This responsive website displays random cat pictures as you refresh the page thanks to an API called thecatapi.

 ## Author